srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
-When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.
+1. If Cloud Shell is not running, start it.

+1. If you are still connected to the Edge device with an SSH connection in Cloud Shell, exit that connection.

-1. Within the **Cloud Shell**, run the following command to monitor the stream of events flowing to the Azure IoT Hub.
+1. Within the Cloud Shell, run the following command to monitor the stream of events flowing to the Azure IoT Hub.
 This will verify that events from the simulate device, being sent to the IoT Edge Gateway, are being received by the Azure IoT Hub.

     ```bash
-    az iot hub monitor-events -n <IoT-Hub-Name>
+    az iot hub monitor-events -n AZ-220-HUB-{YOUR-ID}
     ```

-    Be sure to replace the `<IoT-Hub-Name>` placeholder for the `-n` parameter with the name of your Azure IoT Hub.
+    Be sure to replace the `{YOUR-ID}` placeholder for the `-n` parameter with the name of your Azure IoT Hub.

     The `az iot hub monitor-events` command enables you to monitor device telemetry & messages sent to an Azure IoT Hub.